WaiMYuen/mbs-tech-test/README.md

 ## Introduction
 App is a currency conversion app that uses `https://www.floatrates.com/daily/[code].json` as the endpoint to grab the conversion rate and currency code/info.
-The app allows a user to convert any dispalyed currency to anyother currency, it uses redux to store the `baseCurrency` and `targetCurency` as well as the `amount` of currency wanting to be converted.
+The app allows a user to convert any displayed currency to any other currency, it uses redux to store the `baseCurrency` and `targetCurency` as well as the `amount` of currency wanting to be converted.
 [shadcn](https://ui.shadcn.com/) is used as a component library, along with [Tailwind CSS](https://tailwindcss.com/), Shadcn is built with Tailwind so it makes composing the styles easier.
 For form valdiation I used the [Zod](https://zod.dev/) library, this is due to it being a Typescript-first library that is well supported.

 ## Architecture & Decisions